 “To come here.”

 I shook my head.
-“Just a local company.”
+“Just a college student, performing in a local company.”

-At this, I swiveled around to regard him with surprise.
-He was sitting on a bench by the door, half-hidden by a stack of chairs.
-“How did you know that was Saint-Saens?”
+At this, I regarded him with surprise.
+“How did you know that was Saint-Saëns?”

 “Maybe not.
 But I see you didn’t let that stop you.”
-He smiled at me with genuine warmth.
-A moment later, however, his face grew stern.
+He smiled, which transformed his face, his whole persona, into something dazzling.
+A mock-stern expression followed.
 “This certainly explains that habit you have of performing in the classroom.”

 This time, I could only laugh.
-As I tried to wipe the sweat off my face with my arm, he pulled a neatly folded, monogrammed handkerchief from his pocket, wadded it up and tossed it to me.
-I caught it with a grin and mopped at my face.
-I knew then—the way you know about a good pair of pointe shoes—that a friendship, however unlikely, had just begun.
+As I tried to wipe the sweat off my face with my arm, he pulled a neatly folded, monogrammed handkerchief from his pocket and tossed it to me.
+I caught it with a grin.
+I knew at that moment—the way you know about a good pair of pointe shoes—that a friendship had just begun.